birbkeks/birbpack/README.md

 2. Select the version you want to install (lastest version is recommended), and hit "OK".

 ## Manual Installation
-1. Install the modpack from [here](https://modrinth.com/modpack/birb-modpack/version/0.0.6)
+1. Install the modpack from [here](https://modrinth.com/modpack/birb-modpack/version/0.0.7)
-2. Click on "Add Instance", then "Import" and select `BirbModpack.mrpack`.
+2. Click on "Add Instance", then "Import" and select `birbmodpack.mrpack`.

-# How to install mods manually:
+  # [DISCONTINUED] How to install mods manually:

 1. Install Fabric from [here](https://fabricmc.net/use/installer/).
-2. Download the mod zip file from [here](https://github.com/birbkeks/birb-modpack/releases/download/mod-zip-0.0.6/client-mods.zip).
+2. Download the mod zip file from [here](https://github.com/birbkeks/birb-modpack/releases/download/mod-zip-0.0.7/client-mods.zip).
 3. Open your Minecraft directory and find the `mods` folder.

 > [!NOTE]